jonac77/L-T-project-cia2/Code/README.txt

  3. See confirmation.html for the thank-you message.

 Notes:
- - HTML5 attributes handle validation (required, type, pattern).
+   HTML5 attributes handle validation.
- - Works on both desktop and mobile screens.
+   Works on both desktop and mobile screens.